 - icing sugar to dust

-Beat the butter and caster sugar together until very pale and fluffy.
-Then beat in the eggs one at a time adding 1 tbsp of flour with each of the last two eggs to prevent them from curdling.
+- Beat the butter and caster sugar together until very pale and fluffy.
+Then beat in the eggs one at a time adding 1 tablespoon of flour with each of the last two eggs to prevent them from curdling.

 - Place a shallow roasting tin in the base of the oven and fill with 2cm (1in) hot water before baking the cakes.
 This helps to keep the cakes moist while they cook.